-Dr. Noor earned a PhD in Media and Communications from the RMIT University in 2017.
-Dr. Noor earned his Master of Teaching and Graduate Diploma in Multimedia from Monash University.
-In 2002, he also earned a Bachelor of Applied Science in Information Technology from RMIT University.
-Specializing in user experience (UX), multimedia (audio and video) production, visual communication design, cultural studies and inclusive education.
+Dr. Noor earned a PhD in Media and Communications from the RMIT University and a Master of Teaching and Graduate Diploma in Multimedia from Monash University in Australia..
+He also has a Bachelor of Applied Science in Information Technology from RMIT University (with the final semester at Singapore’s Nanyang Technological University School of Computer Engineering).
+Specializing in intellectual identity, social semiotics, user experience (UX), new media production, visual communication design, cultural studies and inclusive education.